 - A computer lab and quiet study lounge

-Enrichment classes to help with math, writing and reading
+Get help with math, writing and reading

 We're planning a series of small-group enrichment programs to help you strengthen your math and/or your writing and reading skills.
 Learn more.

-Many scholarship opportunities for adult students
+Scholarship opportunities for adult students

 Adult students — generally considered those age 25 and older — have several scholarship opportunities available through UA’s Adult Focus office.
 Learn more.